kikitux/nomad-in-a-box/README.md

 - nomad  http://nomad.127.0.0.1.xip.io:8000
 - vault  http://vault.127.0.0.1.xip.io:8000

+### vault

+Vault is running on dev mode in dc1, so you can access the service as:

+- `vault.service.consul` in the dc1
+- `vault.service.dc1.consul` in the dc2

 ### terraform and nomad

 in `tf_local` there is a terraform project you can use to schedule a sample job in the nomad cluster with Terraform.